The SAHMRI Wellbeing and Resilience Centre continues to improve the community's ability to build mental health assets at scale.

-Our research projects are already being conducted in many and varied cohorts across the life course, including the auto manufacturing workforce affected by GM Holden’s withdrawal from South Australia, disadvantaged young people, and the ageing population living in community and residential care.
+Our research projects have already been conducted in many and varied cohorts across the life course, including work forces, such as auto manufacturing who were affected by GM Holden's withdrawal from South Australia, disadvantaged young people, and the ageing population living in community and residential care.

 The Centre combines measurement and intervention to build upon existing research, and produce data and new knowledge about the science of positive psychology in the prevention of mental illness at the population level.
-Many South Australian schools and workplaces have already begun to implement interventions proven to reduce mental and physical illness and improve health and wellbeing, with many companies, organisations, aged care facilities, manufacturing and government departments soon to follow.
+Many schools, workplaces, companies, organisations, aged care facilities, manufacturing and government departments now implement interventions proven to reduce mental and physical illness and improve health and wellbeing.